HarshNandigamwar/Tic-tac-toe/README.md

 ## ❌⭕ Tic Tac Toe Game (2-Player) ❌⭕

 Challenge your friends to a classic battle of wits with this interactive Tic Tac Toe game!
-Built using HTML, CSS, and JavaScript, this project brings the timeless game to your web browser, offering a fun and engaging experience for two players.
+Built using HTML, Tailwind-CSS, and JavaScript, this project brings the timeless game to your web browser, offering a fun and engaging experience for two players.

 ## ✨ Features